Global Warming Mitigation

-The Harima Division accounts for about 27% of the USHIO Group's total CO2 emissions.
-The Harima Division reduced its electric power consumption by 1.92 MWh (86.4 t-CO2 equivalent) in fiscal 2016 as a result of autonomous efforts to evaluate and reduce standby power consumption in all buildings and life tests of lamps, as well as activities to conserve energy in clean rooms.
+The Harima Division accounts for about 41% of the USHIO Group's total CO2 emissions.
+The Harima Division reduced its electric power consumption by 174 MWh (89.0 t-CO2 equivalent) in fiscal 2017 as a result of autonomous efforts to evaluate and reduce standby power consumption in all buildings and life tests of lamps, as well as activities to conserve energy regarding the power consumption at production facilities.

 Every summer and winter, USHIO cooperates with energy conservation initiatives in the Kansai region by reducing electricity usage during peak demand periods based on demand projections for production facilities and the power usage of life tests of lamps.

 The Gotemba Division accounts for about 13% of total Group CO2 emissions (as of March 2017, forecast is 11% next year).

 Most of the products made at the Gotemba Division are assembled in cleanrooms.
 Accordingly, air conditioning accounts for about 60% of all energy usage.

 The humidity of clean booth areas of cleanrooms can exceed thresholds due to heat emitted from equipment.
 We had planned to upgrade aging constant temperature and humidity air conditioning systems, but instead installed radiators that take advantage of low-temperature industrial water at Gotemba to remove equipment waste heat.
 This allowed us to lower the required specifications for air conditioning systems and sharply reduce initial outlays and running costs.
 This also reduced CO2 emissions by 240t-CO2 annually.